0xB44EFD8751077F97/guides/qubes-whonix-guides/monero/monero-wallet-daemon-isolation.md

 ```
 user@host:~$ sudo tail -f /home/monerod/.bitmonero/bitmonero.log
 ```
-+ You can begin to use your wallet when the sync status shows:
++ You may use your wallet when the sync status shows `100.0%`.

 ```
 Height: 1643497/1643497 (100.0%) on mainnet, not mining, net hash 462.02 MH/s, v7, up to date, 8(out)+0(in) connections, uptime 0d 0h 6m 26s